-Mr. Hird was a former senior trial attorney with the Environmental Enforcement Section of the Department of Justice, where he was lead counsel on behalf of the United States on several of the seminal Superfund cases including Reilly Tar, Ottati & Goss, Vertac and Cannons Engineering, and received two Special Achievement Awards from the Attorney General, and two Special Commendations.
+Mr. Hird was formerly senior trial attorney with the Environmental Enforcement Section of the Department of Justice, where he was lead counsel on behalf of the United States on several of the seminal Superfund cases including Reilly Tar, Ottati & Goss, Vertac and Cannons Engineering, and received two Special Achievement Awards from the Attorney General, and two Special Commendations.

-He successfully represented National Steel Corporation and Alumet in recovering environmental response costs against their insurers.
-He also represented International Wire Group in recovering product liability damages, Electrical Components, Inc., in recovering product recall expenses, and Guilford Mills in recovering property damage and business interruption losses.
-Mr. Hird advised debtors in bankruptcy about their insurance rights under various types of policies, including commercial liability, director and officer liability, fiduciary liability, political risk, and crime policies.
-In addition, Mr. Hird represented insurance companies in defending against suits brought to challenge their marketing practices and in reinsurance disputes.
+Mr. Hird represented policyholders in numerous actions against insurance companies.
+He advised debtors in bankruptcy about their insurance rights under various types of policies, including commercial liability, director and officer liability, fiduciary liability, political risk, and crime policies.
+In addition, he represented insurance companies in defending against suits brought to challenge their marketing practices and in reinsurance disputes.

 Commercial and Bankruptcy Litigation

 Mr. Hird represented numerous clients in commercial litigation.
 He represented clients enforcing security interests, guarantees, letters of credit, and contract rights in cases in federal and state courts, bankruptcy courts, and arbitration proceedings.

-Mr. Hird authored of Chapter 4 “Federal Brownfields Legislation” in the ABA Book:Brownfields: A Comprehensive Guide to Redeveloping Contaminated Property (3d Ed.
+Mr. Hird authored “Federal Brownfields Legislation,” Chapter 4 of ABA Book Publishing’s Brownfields: A Comprehensive Guide to Redeveloping Contaminated Property (3d Ed.
 2010), edited by Todd S. Davis and Scott A. Sherman.